-Review of and amendments to this Guidance
+8. Review of and amendments to this Guidance

-- 3.19 These requirements and guidance apply to the process for SONI's applications for Dt, Et Zt, and Vt items in the current price control period. which ends on 30 September 2025. - 3.20 The UR may update this document, in consultation with SONI, in the light of experience.
-The UR will also decide, subject to consultation, whether the same overall process should be applied in the next price control, which is due to take effect from 1 October 2025.
+- 8.1 These requirements and guidance apply to the process for SONI's applications for D_t, E_t Z_t, V_t, SFU_t and PTRA_t items in the current price control period, which ends on 30 September 2025. - 8.2 The UR may update this document to make any material changes in consultation with SONI and affected parties, in the light of experience.
+Any changes made to the guidance within the year (01 October to 30 September) which are material would not apply until the next year (unless there is agreement that a change is necessary, for example, to correct an error or to improve a process). - 8.3 The UR will also decide, subject to consultation whether the same overall process should be applied in the next price control, which is due to take effect from 1 October 2025.